 To gain insight into local artisan brands (in addition to our serious love of good food), the team at Elephants Can’t Jump went on a food tour of the Vale of Belvoir.

 The team gained insight into local brands specialising in jams, honeys, gins, beers and oils.
 We thoroughly enjoyed meeting the owners of these businesses, who were founts of knowledge and have kept their businesses going through the pandemic.
-Here are a handful of the inspirational local Leicestershire brands we visited:
+Here are a handful of the inspirational local Leicestershire brands we visited and some of our learnings:

 Brewster’s Brewery: A single infusion brewery located in Grantham which predominantly produces cask conditioned ales, in addition to kegged beers and canned small packs.
 The brewery was founded by Sara Barton on completion of her masters degree in brewing and distilling.